International Space Station

+Future plans for the ISS include the addition of at least one module, Axiom Space's Payload Power Thermal Module.
+The station is expected to remain operational until the end of 2030, after which it will be de-orbited using the US Deorbit Vehicle.

+Conception

 Purpose

 The ISS was originally intended to be a laboratory, observatory, and factory while providing transportation, maintenance, and a low Earth orbit staging base for possible future missions to the Moon, Mars, and asteroids.
 However, not all of the uses envisioned in the initial memorandum of understanding between NASA and Roscosmos have been realised.
 In the 2010 United States National Space Policy, the ISS was given additional roles of serving commercial, diplomatic, and educational purposes.

 Scientific research

 The ISS provides a platform to conduct scientific research, with power, data, cooling, and crew available to support experiments.
 Small uncrewed spacecraft can also provide platforms for experiments, especially those involving zero gravity and exposure to space, but space stations offer a long-term environment where studies can be performed potentially for decades, combined with ready access by human researchers.

 The ISS simplifies individual experiments by allowing groups of experiments to share the same launches and crew time.
 Research is conducted in a wide variety of fields, including astrobiology, astronomy, physical sciences, materials science, space weather, meteorology, and human research including space medicine and the life sciences.
 Scientists on Earth have timely access to the data and can suggest experimental modifications to the crew.
 If follow-on experiments are necessary, the routinely scheduled launches of resupply craft allows new hardware to be launched with relative ease.
-Crews fly expeditions of several months' duration, providing approximately 160 person-hours per week of labour with a crew of six.
+Crews fly expeditions of several months' duration, providing approximately 160 man-hours per week of labour with a crew of six.
 However, a considerable amount of crew time is taken up by station maintenance.

 Perhaps the most notable ISS experiment is the Alpha Magnetic Spectrometer (AMS), which is intended to detect dark matter and answer other fundamental questions about our universe.
 According to NASA, the AMS is as important as the Hubble Space Telescope.
 Currently docked on station, it could not have been easily accommodated on a free flying satellite platform because of its power and bandwidth needs.
 On 3 April 2013, scientists reported that hints of dark matter may have been detected by the AMS.
 According to the scientists, "The first results from the space-borne Alpha Magnetic Spectrometer confirm an unexplained excess of high-energy positrons in Earth-bound cosmic rays".

 The space environment is hostile to life.
 Unprotected presence in space is characterised by an intense radiation field (consisting primarily of protons and other subatomic charged particles from the solar wind, in addition to cosmic rays), high vacuum, extreme temperatures, and microgravity.
 Some simple forms of life called extremophiles, as well as small invertebrates called tardigrades can survive in this environment in an extremely dry state through desiccation.